A new approach to equine care.

 In her time off, Dr. Matthaeus enjoys spending time with her dogs, four horses and two mules.
 She particularly enjoys riding up into the mountains, hunting, fly-fishing, and spending time outdoors

-Dr. Morgan Poisson, DVM
+Dr. Shannon Kellish, DVM

-Associate Veterinarian
+Associate Veterinarian and Equine Chiropractor

 Bridget Scaffide